nikcleju/IT_Course/README.md

 **Exercises**

-The exercises done throughout the lectures are available in the Exercises folder (soon).
+The exercises done throughout the lectures are available in the Exercises folder: [Exercises](Exercises) .

 Have fun!